 This 1-hour interview with Slovenia’s own Slavoj Žižek is incredible on so many levels.
 First, there’s all the things he has to say about the current crisis.
 Then there’s the fact that he’s laying in his bed in his flat in Ljubljana and the camera is constantly shaking.
 And finally there’s the great opportunity to turn it into a drinking game – he says “and so on and so on”?
 Drink!
 He touches his face?
 Drink!
 He gives an impassioned argument for the creation of a global Communist system?
 Just finish the bottle!
 One way or another you’ll feel much better when it’s over (and then probably much much worse).

 Got any other creative suggestions for what we could add to our Ultimate Quarantine Pandemic Guide?
 Well, it’s already the ultimate guide, so by definition can’t be improved upon.
 But since we’ve got loads of free time these days, please feel free to add your own tips in the comments below, and we’ll gladly steal any we like and then pass them off as our own.
 And of course #stayhome #staysafe #staysane

-The preceding was written by In Your Pocket’s former editor-in-chief and current editor-at-large Yuri Barron, who these days can be found on the 30th floor of a condominium in Kuala Lumpur, where he was planning to ride out the global quarantine by finishing his memoirs, Thirty-Cent Life: A Decade of Moderately Irresponsible Travel in Dodgy Countries, but hasn’t managed to get round to starting yet.
+The preceding was written by In Your Pocket’s editor-in-chief Yuri Barron, who these days can *still* be found on the 30th floor of a condominium in Kuala Lumpur, where he was planning to ride out the global quarantine by finishing his memoirs, Thirty-Cent Life: A Decade of Moderately Irresponsible Travel in Dodgy Countries, but *still* hasn’t managed to get round to starting yet.
 More of his somewhat travel-related work can be found here.